cp3402-students/a2-cp3402-2019-team10/dev/README.md

  - We finally have our van fully busy.
  - Customers from the van know they can pre-order.
  - We're happy to perform catering for people.
+ - We'd like people to enquire to us.

 **Notes regarding events**
  - We'd like to make our cafe a club for the local community for people to socialize.